A tool to support employee success

 The employer chooses the relevant job expectations and comments on how these relate to the job.

-The employee comments on their current abilities related to the relevant job expectations and can collaborate with a trusted advisor that they choose, to review suggested solutions to help support their success.
+The employee comments on their current abilities related to the relevant job expectations and can collaborate with a trusted advisor who they choose, to review suggested solutions to help support their success.

 A panel of occupational health professionals and researchers from the Institute of Work and Health helped to determine job expectations that may be relevant, such as: